Inspiring story about a boy who rises above his circumstances and learns to give the greatest gift of all ...

 Antony was born in a little village in Macedonia.
 A village, where old stone buildings could tell stories of a thousand years past.
 The kind of place where ancient trees keep secrets; the stories of wars won and lost, stories of love and laughter and the lives of the people that have dwelled there for centuries.
 Antony's village is a place where you can take a casual stroll and stumble upon fields with looted graves, dug-out holes pillaged and left gaping open for you to gawk upon their loss and emptiness.
-A place where tradition stays strong and I imagine religious festivities are upheld with the highest honour.
+A place where tradition stays strong, and religious festivities are upheld with the highest honour.

 “But, why did you hate Santa?
 Was it because you knew he wasn't real?”
 I asked Antony.
 “No!”
 Antony laughs out loud.
 “It’s because Santa never brought me Christmas presents”.
 His laugh turns into a contagious bellow and he continues.
 “All the other children in the village got Christmas presents.
 But me, nothing.
 Never.
 Nothing”.
 Antony speaks even louder and laughs harder.
-He throws his head back and I can’t help but join the hysteria of the boy that hated Santa Claus.
+He throws his head back and I can’t help but join the hysteria of the boy who hated Santa Claus.

 Antony continued to explain.
 As a boy, his parents couldn’t afford to buy him gifts.
 Antony was left to think Santa was an awful magical man who always forgot him.
 Santa brought the other children gifts, but nothing for him.
 I felt sad for Antony as I imagined what it was like for him on Christmas morning watching all the other kids open their Christmas presents.

 Antony was a boy who grew up without gifts at Christmas.
 He knows what it means to go without, to sometimes go to bed hungry.
 Over the holiday season, hospitals see a spike in heart-related emergencies.